YXGuan/ComplexData-Misinfo-test1/_docs/datasets/dataset_overview.md

 #### **Contributing datasets**
 <p class="lead">
-<font size="5">We welcome community feedback and contributions, if you would like to contribute a datasets or raise an issue, please reach out <a href="@mail.mcgill.ca">by email</a>. </font>
+<font size="5">We welcome community feedback and contributions, if you would like to contribute a datasets or raise an issue, please reach out <a href="camille.thibault.6@umontreal.ca">by email</a>. </font>
 </p>